paulbradshaw/parameterisation/README.md

 4. Render HTML versions of the analysis pages and index, including a navigation bar
 5. Upload to GitHub and publish as a GitHub Pages website
 6. Debug, clean and tweak the HTML

+### The files

+You will find the R Markdown files in the [rfiles folder](https://github.com/paulbradshaw/parameterisation/tree/main/rfiles).

+The markdown doesn't render on GitHub so I've also uploaded simple [markdown versions in the mdfiles folder](https://github.com/paulbradshaw/parameterisation/tree/main/mdfiles).

+The resulting HTML files and CSS/JS libraries can be found in the [docs folder](https://github.com/paulbradshaw/parameterisation/tree/main/docs), and the website generated from those can be found at https://paulbradshaw.github.io/parameterisation/